7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 But let’s look a little deeper into the matter.

-At first, we realize that CNG is in different units.
+At first, we realized that CNG is in different units.
 We can convert everything into mass.

 Fuel type | CO2 Emission | Density | CO2 Emission per fuel mass |